New European Fertiliser Regulation by 2022

 The new Fertiliser Regulation offers optional harmonisation.
 A fertiliser has to meet the requirements of the new regulation in order to be CE marked (exported within the EU).
 Member States still have the possibility to set specific rules for their internal market.
 Furthermore, mutual recognition of products is also still possible.
 As there are several references to the Fertiliser Regulation 2003/2003 in the Annex I of the 889/2008 Organic Regulation, it is likely that there will be changes for the organic sector.

-The draft regulation still has to be formally adapted and IFOAM EU is currently looking into it and its relevance for the organic sector.
+The draft regulation still has to be formally adopted and IFOAM EU is following closely the current development of the technical details of the implementing and delegated acts.